-Yes,it is absolutely safe to eat papaya while breastfeeding, provided the mother has no allergy towards it.
-Also, moderate consumption is recommended as over consumption of anything during the lactating period can harm the mother and the little one.
+Yes,it is absolutely safe to eat papaya while breastfeeding, provided the mother has no allergy to it.
+Also, moderate consumption is recommended as overconsumption of anything during the lactating period can harm the mother and the little one.

 The benefits of raw and ripe papaya differ.
 We have listed how both are beneficial to lactating mothers:

-Studies show that raw papaya, cooked or uncooked, are equally beneficial.
-However it is always better to cook the raw papaya before consumption.
-Later in the article we have covered how you can consume raw papaya during breastfeeding.
+Studies show that raw papaya, cooked or uncooked, is equally beneficial.
+However, it is always better to cook the raw papaya before consumption.
+Later in the article, we covered how you can consume raw papaya during breastfeeding.

 It is suggested to add raw papaya to the vegetables or include whole ripe papaya in the diet.
-Raw or green papaya possess higher medicinal value than the ripe one.
-This is because the enzymes and minerals are more concentrated in raw or green papaya than the ripe one.
+Raw or green papaya possesses a higher medicinal value than a ripe one.
+This is because the enzymes and minerals are more concentrated in raw or green papaya than the ripe ones.

-Even though papaya is highly recommended while breastfeeding, you are not supposed to eat papaya, if any one of your intimate family members is allergic to papaya or even if you show even slight allergy towards the papaya.
+Even though papaya is highly recommended while breastfeeding, you are not supposed to eat papaya, if any one of your intimate family members is allergic to papaya or even if you show even a slight allergy to the papaya.